 Why Calibrate Your Monitor?

 Learning how to calibrate your monitor is probably the single most important component of your color correction workflow.
 If not done correctly, your monitor will only frustrate you and result in costly mistakes.

 How to Calibrate Your Monitor with the Target Setup file and Print

 The following procedure assumes you are using Adobe PhotoShop but can be adapted to other programs.

-- Ideally, use a commercially available calibration tool to set up your monitor.
+Ideally, use a commercially available calibration tool to set up your monitor.
 If this is unavailable you may be able to achieve a “limited” calibration by manually adjusting your screen to match the provided sample print.

-- Launch Photoshop and open the “Target Print File” on your computer.
+Launch Photoshop and open the “Target Print File” on your computer.

-- When the print & monitor are in close agreement, send us a corrected file for test printing.
-Once you receive the print, compare it to the screen image and “fine-tune” the screen as necessary.
-The images may not EXACTLY match, rather they should closely approximate each other.
+Once the print & monitor comparison is in close agreement, send us one of your corrected files for test printing.
+Once you receive the new print, compare it to the screen image and “fine-tune” the screen again as necessary.
+The images may not EXACTLY match, but they should closely approximate each other.